 Today Team McManus went 10.5 miles in the wind and the chilly air.
 It was the first time I ran taped since last year and it was Divine Timing giving me just the boost I needed to believe in every fiber of my being that yes indeed I am running my 2nd CONSECUTIVE Bermuda Half Marathon.
 It's 46 days until race weekend and 4 more long runs.

 I've really not had a full rest day from last week's training cycle.
 I had an incredible massage therapy session last Wednesday but then on Thursday we volunteered at the Feaster Five Road Race.
 It was two hours out in the cold but we had a wonderful time being with our running family.
 We got up at 4 am on Friday to take the train to NYC and according to Tom's Fitbit walked 6 miles in the City.
 We slept in yesterday and walked 5 miles, took in a Broadway show and didn't get home until 1 am.
 We slept in and took our time waking up and getting ready for our long run today.
 I'll ease up this week and not do another run until next Saturday but do two pool workouts and one work out on the Arc Trainer and Bike.

-I am so blessed and touched by grace to have these two most remarkable healers in my life who partner with me to move forward in health and wellness despite the toll that paralytic polio and violence once took on me mind, body and soul.
-Now I reclaim my advantage and reclaim my life going the distance on and off the roads counting down to Bermuda Marathon Weekend.
+I am so blessed and touched by grace to have Dr. Ryan in my life who partner with me to move forward in health and wellness despite the toll that paralytic polio and violence once took on me mind, body and soul.

 To your health and wellness,